Chuck-ie/BehaviorTree-Lite/README.md

+# Motivation
+This simple behavior tree implementation was done out of curiosity for a game I'm currently working on, just to get the basics down of how behavior trees work.

+# Testing
+This repo is untested and should therefore not be used uncritically.

 # BehaviorTree-Lite
 A basic behavior tree implementation with the most common nodes.
 It contains a builder that implements the flow-builder-pattern for accessibility.
 The builder is also context aware, meaning that each node is automatically changing in- and out of the correct context.
 As an example, a decorator node